h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Quiz/L2_1_35_explanation.md

 ### Statement 6: Zero Covariance and Independence

 #### Analysis
-Zero covariance between variables X and Y indicates there is no linear relationship between them.
-However, this does not necessarily mean the variables are independent.
+Zero covariance between X and Y does not guarantee they are statistically independent:
+- Truly independent variables:
+  * X and Y are independent random variables
+  * Their covariance is close to zero
+  * No pattern is visible in the scatter plot
+- Dependent variables with zero covariance:
+  * Y depends on X through a non-linear relationship (e.g., $Y \approx X^2$)
+  * Their covariance is close to zero
+  * A clear non-linear pattern is visible
+  * These variables are strongly dependent despite zero covariance

+For independent variables, the joint probability distribution equals the product of the marginal distributions: $P(X,Y) = P(X)P(Y)$.
+For dependent variables with zero covariance, the joint distribution differs from the product of marginals.

 ![Zero Covariance vs. Independence](../Images/L2_1_35/6_zero_covariance_vs_independence.png)